prernaamakwana/js-ai-build-a-thon/.github/steps/6-build-agent.md

       new DefaultAzureCredential()
     );

-    // The agent ID from your agent.yaml file this.agentId = "<YOUR_AGENT_ID>";
+    // You can get the agent ID from your my-agent.agent.yaml file or the sample code this.agentId = "<YOUR_AGENT_ID>";
   }